 There are an estimated 18.8 million adults in America diagnosed with some type of depressive disorder.
 Not only that, but pretty much everybody will experience mild depression in their lifetime.
-One way to support a healthier mental/emotional state is being in a house where you feel “safe, secure, and relaxed,” said Jane Williams, Coordinator of Clinical Services for ServiceNet Inc. in Massachusetts.
-“The impact of your space on your over-all mood is really important,” she said.
+One way to support a healthier mental/emotional state is being in a house where you feel “safe, secure, and relaxed,” recommends Jane Williams, Coordinator of Clinical Services for ServiceNet Inc. in Massachusetts.
+“The impact of your space on your overall mood is really important.”

-Williams, who visits most of her clients in their homes, and has worked extensively on her own house, has become very aware of how we are affected by the place we live in.
+Williams, who visits most of her clients in their homes, and has worked extensively on her own house, has become very aware of how we are affected by the place we live.
 She gave a personal example of being stuck in the kitchen while her family was enjoying a gathering or television show.
 “My solution was to cut a hole in the wall.
-Now I don’t have to feel left out of my family’s activities when I’m cooking,” said Williams.
+Now I don’t have to feel left out of my family’s activities when I’m cooking,” explains Williams.

-“Clutter,” said Williams.
-“It’s not so much about how clean your house it.
+“Clutter,” warns Williams.
+“It’s not so much about how clean your house is.
 It’s more about what you face when you walk in the door every day.”
-Williams added that having clutter, unpaid bills, etc. face you every time you come home “can put you right over the edge.
+Williams adds that seeing clutter, unpaid bills, etc. every time you come home “can put you right over the edge.
 You are constantly being reminded of things that need to be done.
 And the people who tend to procrastinate, you’re not fooling anyone, it’s still there.”

 William’s solution, and one she uses herself, is to designate a space that can be “uncontrolled,” such as a closet, or drawer, or even a room.”
-Essentially, if you can organize your belongings, and take unnecessary clutter out of the equation, you are likely to experience less stress, and therefore, less depression.”
+Essentially, if you are able to organize your belongings, and take unnecessary clutter out of the equation, you're likely to experience less stress, and therefore, less depression.

 Home Improvement Projects Fight Depression

 “Even when you don’t think you can do something, once you have accomplished a (home) project, you get to feel so much satisfaction.
-Whenever you see your work, you think, ‘Hey, I did that,’” said Williams.
-Williams added that it isn’t even so much about saving money as the experience of satisfaction.
+Whenever you see your work, you think, ‘Hey, I did that,’” says Williams.
+Williams adds that it isn’t even so much about saving money as the experience of satisfaction.

-If you feel you aren’t up to a project or repair, hire someone, barter; ask a friend or family member to help.
+If you feel you aren’t up to a project or repair, hire a contractor, barter, or ask a friend or family member to help.
 Williams suggested for bigger projects, such as painting, to hold a work party.
-“Not only do you get the work done, but you get to have healthy social interaction,” said Williams.
+“Not only do you get the work done, but you get to have healthy social interaction,” comments Williams.
 “Expand your resources.
 Maybe you can get an intern or apprentice from a schooling program to help you.”

-Human beings are strongly affected by the amount of light they are exposed to.
+Human beings are strongly affected by the amount of light we are exposed to.
 Light stimulates a cascade of hormones and chemicals in our bodies that affect us in a multitude of ways.
-Simply adding full-spectrum lighting to your home can improve your over-all mood.
+Simply adding full-spectrum lighting to your home can improve your overall mood.

 “Full-spectrum lighting is huge.
-It’s used clinically for people who experience SAD (Seasonal Affective Disorder),” said Williams.
-Also, go for sheers instead of heavy draperies.
-If you have a room that has no windows, you can either build, or buy a kit for a false window.
-False windows can be back-lit or have a scene behind it.
-Mirrors also expand the feeling of light and space, especially if the mirrors face each other.
+It’s used clinically for people who experience SAD (Seasonal Affective Disorder),” Williams states.
+Go for sheer curtains instead of heavy draperies.
+If you have a room that has no windows, you can either build a false window from scratch or with the help of a kit.
+The false window can be backlit or have a scene behind it.
+Mirrors also expand the feeling of light and space, especially if two or more mirrors face each other.

-“It’s important to surround yourself with whatever it is that makes you feel good, such as photos, memorabilia, or art,” said Williams.
+“It’s important to surround yourself with whatever it is that makes you feel good, such as photos, memorabilia, or art,” suggests Williams.
 “And the converse is – if it doesn’t make you feel good, get rid it!”
 Small touches, such as a scented candle, can have a big effect.
-Williams said that a recent study by researchers at MIT determined that people have a strong reaction to the scent of toast.
-“It reminds many people of being taken care of when they are ill,” she said.
-Likewise, scent has been noted to be our strongest sense, potentially inducing positive feelings and a sense of relaxation.
+Williams cites an MIT study which researched strong reactions to the scent of toast: “It reminds many people of being taken care of when they are ill.”
+Smell has been noted to be our strongest sense, potentially inducing positive feelings and a sense of relaxation.

 Bigger Isn’t Always Better

-Williams said that some people, including her, find that their house may be too big for them.
-A house that is too big can be too stressful or tiresome to take care of.
-Williams decided to shut off part of the house when her children went off to college in order to save on energy costs and cleaning and maintenance time.
+Williams reports that some people, including her, find that their house may be too big for them.
+A house that is too large can be stressful or tiresome to take care of.
+Williams decided to shut up part of the house when her children went off to college in order to save on energy costs, cleaning, and maintenance time.

-Williams suggested asking yourself what in your house makes you anxious and what relaxes you – and work from there.
+Williams suggests asking yourself what in your house makes you anxious and what relaxes you – and work from there.